 Benefits of Structured Notes

 A structured note is a way for retail investors to access parts of the market that they ordinarily might not see.
-This makes them inherently valuable to lower-level investors that don’t have tons of capital to invest.
+This makes them inherently valuable to retail investors who don’t have tons of capital to invest.

 For instance, structured notes can include a risky investment like gold futures, while providing the security of a bond.
 If that bond comes with a principal guarantee, the worst outcome is that your money effectively sits idle.
 If you don’t invest with a reputable institution and don’t receive such protection for your principal, that’s where risk (including bond default risk) enters the equation.

 Risks of Structured Notes

 The bond component of a structured note can make this product seem more secure than it actually is.
 The bond portion of many structured notes might guarantee only a portion of your money back.
 It might also guarantee just a base return if the rest of the investment goes well.

 The derivative portion of structured notes are exposed to the risk of whatever market they are tied to.
-Your return is comes entirely from investment performance.
+Your return comes entirely from investment performance.
 Your principal may be in the balance as well.

 A structured note can help average investors test new markets.
 But commodity futures and foreign currency bundles can be extremely complex for those average investors.
 It’s possible to lose a lot of money before you fully understand the risks and commitment behind a structured note.

 Liquidity and Call Provisions

 Your money is locked up in a structured note until the bond matures.
 There isn’t a market to resell a structured note to, so it’s basically yours.

 However, the bond issuer can include a call provision that recalls the structured note before maturity if it’s losing money.
 You can then lose your money if the derivative portion performs poorly.
 If that derivative performs well, the issuer can recall the note before you are able to collect a return.